dodoecom/dodoecom/README.md

 - 👋 Hi, I’m @AyishikDas
-- 👀 I’m interested in cpp and blockchain development and web development
+- 👀 I’m interested in cpp and android development and web development
-- 🌱 I’m currently learning python, java, c++, js, css.
+- 🌱 I’m currently learning python, java, c++, js, css, html and flutter.
 - 💞️ I’m looking to collaborate on different projects.
-- 📫 you can mail me at ayishik2003@gmail.com
+- 📫 you can mail me at ayishikad@gmail.com

 <!---
 AyishikD/AyishikD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.